hybridgroup/tinygo-toledo-2025/drone/minidrone/README.md

 - t, g, f, h control front flip, back flip, left flip, right flip
 - r stop all movement on the minidrone to allow it to simply hover

-## What now?

-Try adding some new features to the https://github.com/hybridgroup/tinygo-mip repo.
-There are a number of interesting unimplemented API functions to explore!